The Jurassic Coast

 The stretch of coastline between Orcombe Point near Exmouth in East Devon and Old Harry Rocks near Swanage in Dorset was given UNESCO World Heritage Site status in 2001 in honour of the unique insight it offers into 185 million years of the world’s geological history.

-Jurassic Coast map
+Jurassic Coast Map, Dorset

 The story of this 'Jurassic Coast' began 250 million years ago in the Mesozoic Era, known as the 'Middle Ages' of life on earth and comprising the Triassic, Jurassic and Cretaceous periods of geological time.